Insights from Miami Hedge Fund Week

 Twelve years ago, Thalius Hecksher was leading global business development at Apex Fund Services, a then fledgling Bermudan-based provider of fund administration services to mid-market asset managers, hedge funds, private equity GPs, and family offices.
 Hecksher had been hired by Apex in 2010 and was tasked with helping the company realize its aggressive global growth ambitions.

 Operating out of Dublin, Hecksher had caught wind of the burgeoning hedge fund activity in Florida.
 At the time, Florida wasn’t even on Hecksher’s radar.
 Still, while running around LATAM and the US to drive growth in the Americas, he arrived at an epiphany that all roads seemed to lead to Miami.
-As Hecksher recounts: “on a trip back to Dublin in November of 2011, I had the hair-brained idea that I was traveling in the wrong direction!”
+As Hecksher recounts: “on a trip back to Dublin in November of 2011, I had the hare-brained idea that I was traveling in the wrong direction!”
 Three months later, Hecksher and his family moved to Fort Lauderdale and Apex established an office in Miami, serving clients in LATAM and the newly thriving alternative investments scene in Florida.

 Apex’s Florida launch garnered significant media attention, generating coverage in the New York Post under the headline, Wall Street flees New York for tax-free Florida, and a featured interview on CNBC.
 The publicity sparked a flurry of efforts to attract more hedge funds and financial services companies to Florida, including initiatives spearheaded by then Gov. Rick Scott and the Palm Beach County Business Development Board (“BDB”).